WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Skimming the website of the company you're talking to is expected - and in the same way nobody ever said *"WOW!
 That candidate turned up on time, they must be badass at travelling!"* it is unlikely they will be impressed that you skilfully found their customer facing website using your internet skills.

-First, make sure you learn about what this business actually does; if it's a "business to business" product in an industry you don't know then this might be tricky to start with, but keep researching any terms on their website which you don't understand, and you'll get there - write down the bits you get stuck on.
+First, make sure you learn about what this business actually does.
+If it's a "business to business" product in an industry you don't know then this might be tricky to start with, but start by researching any terms on their website which you don't understand, and you'll get there.
+Write down the bits you get stuck on - we'll come back to those.

-If they have a consumer facing product you can sign up for - sign up and use it before you go any further!
+If they have a consumer facing product you can sign up for then make sure you use it before you go any further!

 Next, try to figure out how their products are built.
 Some of it will be listed in the job description, but you never know what else you might find; try using a site like builtwith and see what kinds of tools you uncover on their public website and DNS entries; you'll normally at least be able to figure out where it's hosted and the primary technologies used to build the site.
 This is harder for larger companies because normally the answer is that they use pretty much everything, but give it a go.